yapl-language/documentation/src/content/docs/reference/configuration.md

 **Security implications:**
 - `strictPaths: true` prevents templates from accessing files outside `baseDir`
-- `strictPaths: false` allows `../` paths, which could be a security risk
 - Always use `strictPaths: true` in production environments

 ### maxDepth